Joyeta16/Spotify-Wrapped-Overview/README.md

 The analysis covers data from 2013 to 2024, offering valuable insights into listening habits and personal music preferences.

-## Data Cleaning Steps
+## Data Cleaning Steps:

-### Used Power Query to Clean the Data:
+#### Removed Noisy Tracks:

+- Filtered out rows/tracks with a playback duration of ≤30 seconds, as these are typically skipped songs that add noise and skew results.

+#### Ensured Consistency:

-- Cleaned and transformed the dataset using Power Query to prepare it for analysis.
+- Used Power Query to clean and standardize the data for further processing.

-### Created Columns for Duration:

-- Extracted seconds and minutes from the ms_played column to better understand playback duration.

-### Extracted Date Information:
+## Data Preparation Steps:

+#### Extracted Playback Duration:

+- From the ms_played column, created two new columns to extract playback duration in seconds and minutes for easier analysis.

+#### Extracted and Organized Dates:

-- Extracted the date from the ts (timestamp) column and created a separate Date column for easier time-based analysis.
+- Extracted the date from the ts (timestamp) column and created a separate Date column for time-based analysis.

-### Filtered Short Tracks:

-- Removed rows where playback duration was ≤ 30 seconds.
-These are typically skipped songs that don't provide meaningful insights and would skew the results.

-### Created a Calendar Table:
+#### Created a Calendar Table:

-- Generated a calendar table with the following columns:
+- Built a calendar table with the following fields:
-  - Year, Date, Month Name, Month (for sorting months), Week of Month, Weekdays, Weekday Sort (for sorting weekdays).
+  - Year, Date, Month Name, Month (for sorting), Week of Month, Weekdays, and Weekday Sort (for sorting).

-### Generated Unique Track Identifier (DAX):
+#### Generated Unique Track Identifiers:

-- Created a calculated column in DAX to generate a unique_uri_track for tracks with the same title but different identifiers, ensuring accurate tracking of individual songs.
+- Created a calculated column in DAX to generate a unique_uri_track column, ensuring accurate identification of tracks with the same title but different identifiers.

+#### Added Weekday/Weekend Classification:

+- Created a calculated column in the calendar table using DAX to classify dates as weekday or weekend for time-based analysis.

+## Report Inclusions

+This repository showcases a Power BI report hosted on the Power BI Service, along with its underlying data model.
+Below are screenshots of the report and the data model for a quick preview:

+## Key Insights

+Overall Listening Trends:
+Engagement Growth and Decline:

+Initial engagement with Spotify was low in 2013 and 2014, with significant growth starting in 2015.
+Listening activity peaked in 2020 with 54.77k minutes, likely influenced by lifestyle changes during the pandemic.
+A gradual decline in activity is observed from 2022 onward.
+Device Preferences:

+Most listening was done on Android (90.9% of total time).
+However, Windows was the primary platform in 2013 and 2014.
+Year-Specific Highlights:
+2013–2014 (Early Activity):

+2013: July saw the highest activity (226.28 minutes), with Saturday nights being the most active time.
+Top artist: John Mayer.
+2014: January stood out (61.84 minutes), with Thursday evenings being the peak listening time.
+Artists were varied with no clear favorite.
+2015–2019 (Growth Years):

+2015: A significant increase in activity, peaking in August (1.23k minutes).
+Saturdays and nighttime listening were most prominent.
+2016–2019: Nighttime listening remained consistent, with favorite days shifting each year.
+The Beatles became the dominant artist from 2016 onward.
+2020–2024 (Peak and Decline):

+2020: Marked the highest overall engagement, with April being the top month (7.01k minutes).
+Fridays and nighttime were the most active.
+Favorite artists included The Killers and The Beatles.
+2021: Showcased the most diverse exploration of artists, albums, and tracks, with January seeing the highest activity (6.74k minutes).
+2022–2024: A gradual decline in listening is evident.
+Fridays and nighttime continued to dominate, with The Beatles remaining a top choice.
+Recurring Patterns:
+Time Preferences:

+Nighttime consistently emerged as the favorite time for streaming music across all years.
+Day Preferences:

+Fridays were the most active day starting from 2018, with some variations in earlier years.
+Artist Dominance:

+The Beatles consistently ranked as the favorite artist from 2016 onward, with occasional competition in specific years.

+## Skills Gained